christianlarsen/events/readme.md

 ## Events ##

 This program can be used as a compiler for RPG programs (not in stream files).
-It can add a "compilation error", even if the program is ok.
+It can add a "compilation error" or "warning", even if the program is ok.

 To use it, just create in VSCode, a new "Action", in the "member" section.
 You should put: